smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 --------------------------------------------------------
 **NOT IN**

 This statement returns an empty dataset as the anti-join contains a NULL marker.
-Note that we are passing a set of parameters, and not an SQL statement to the `NOT IN` clause.
+Note that we are passing a set of parameters and not an SQL statement to the `NOT IN` clause.

 ```sql
 SELECT  1 AS RowNumber,